dimitry-dukhovny/unixtoys/README.md

          six
 ```

+## skineffect.py
+This is messy stuff for some oil well skin effect arithmetic out of a friend's textbook.
+If you are not that friend, you probably do not need this.
+All constants come from Karakas, M. and S. Tariq's "Semi-analytical production models for perforated completions" in 1988.

 ## splunkcheck.sh
 The hard-coded values are the result of my generating this script from a Jinja2 script template.
 Feel free to modify those.
 Anything in *main()* can change without affecting the meat of the script.